 The cost of living in Bosnia is very inexpensive.
 The prices of food and transport are minimal and decrease the farther away one goes from Sarajevo.
 The country is known for its beautiful mountainous scenery and expats will be able to make the most of its many skiing and hiking opportunities.
 Art lovers will be in their element in Sarajevo which has a thriving cultural scene.
 The Sarajevo Film Festival and International Theatre Festival are just two of the prominent events on Bosnia and Herzegovina’s calendar.

 English isn’t always widely spoken but the younger generations are becoming more fluent as they learn it as a second language at school.
 Expats will discover that local people are warm, vibrant and generous, which helps foreigners in settling down in a new country.
 Expats who take the time to learn at least a few phrases of Bosnian, Croatian or Serbian will find that they develop a deeper appreciation of the local culture.
 It is also important for expats to remember that the majority of Bosnians are Muslim or Serbian Orthodox so it is advisable to dress modestly and behave conservatively, especially in rural parts of the country.

 Bosnia and Herzegovina is not the ideal expat destination for those with children as there are very few international schools in the country, most of which are located in Sarajevo.
 The standard of healthcare is not up to the standard that expats from North America or Western Europe would be accustomed to.
 There is a shortage of medical staff in Bosnia and Herzegovina and while there are a few good private hospitals in the country, it is best that expats invest in a health insurance policy that covers them for treatment abroad.

 Despite its troubled past, Bosnia and Herzegovina is a country full of potential and opportunities for expats.
-Once expats overcome the bureaucratic red tape, they are likely to find that life in Bosnia and Herzegovina is overwhelmingly positive.
+Once new arrivals overcome the bureaucratic red tape, they are likely to find that life in Bosnia and Herzegovina is a unique and worthwhile expat experience.